Blog

 • Never ride in a car with a driver you suspect is under the influence of alcohol.
 Even one drink can impair your safety.

-• Designate a sober driver to be the “designated driver” before celebrations begin.
-Never put yourself in a position where you might drink and drive.
+• Designate a sober driver before celebrations begin.
 Utilize public transportation, taxis, or Uber.
 Anticipate staying with friends, in a hotel or walking home after drinking.
-It's especially important for teenagers to have a safe person to call in an emergency.

 • Plan safe parties that include non-alcohol drink options and stop serving alcohol before the last hour of the party.

-• Encourage your doctor to do alcohol screening and brief interventions if you or a loved one is arrested for a DUI or DWI.
-Take advantage of “teachable moments” right after an alcohol-related accident or law enforcement encounter.
+• Encourage your doctor to do alcohol screening and offer brief interventions following a DUI or DWI arrest.

 Download Free Tools and Resources